knyar/phalerts/README.md

 Finally, actually route some alerts to the receiver you've created.

+### Title template

+Tasks created by `phalerts` will be titled by a jinja template, by default the alert group's name (`--tpl_format` CLI option).
+You can override the title template with the `title` query string parameter.

 ## Known issues

 Search queries issued to Phabricator only process first 100 results.
 This is